arishorts/supermario_google_map_api/README.md

 ## Description

-This project will show you how to build a custom styled Google map using the Google Cloud Platform and the Google Maps JavaScript API.
+This project demonstrates a custom styled Google map using the Google Cloud Platform and the Google Maps JavaScript API.

-- working with google maps API
+- create a Google Cloud Platform project
+- style your map in Google Map Management
+- use the map ID and API key to load the map on your website with the Google Maps JavaScript API
+- use CSS to display and style the map on the website
+- jse the JavaScript API to customize the map settings like center point and zoom
+- create and place custom map markers

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Usage](#usage)
 - [Badges](#badges)